How Compromised Children Make Us Better People

 There are some positive outcomes to having a compromised child and for some families, compromised children.

 Certainly, there are some really unfortunate outcomes to having a compromised child.
-Whether you have a child with Down’s Syndrome, Mitochondrial Disorder, Autism, ADD/ADHD, cancer and more, we parents understand how it radically changes a family’s life.
-It changes perspective, friends (if any remain), activities, beliefs, and diet.
+Whether you have a child with Down’s Syndrome, Mitochondrial Disorder, Autism, ADD/ADHD, cancer, etc… it is a truly difficult life.
+In fact, it radically changes a family’s life.
+It changes perspective, friends,, activities, beliefs, and diet.

 Finding the Positive With Compromised Children

-While a perfect life is blissful, many times it is shallow.
-When a compromised children arrive into a family, life seems to take on more depth.
-The family develops an appreciation for a responsive smile, a caring heart, and a simple act of kindness; this broadens and deepens the heart of a parent, a brother, and a sister.
-The simple actions of a compromised child are not taken for granted.
+While a perfect life is blissful, many times it can be shallow.
+Really tough times in life seem to bring out more than we ever thought possible inside of us.
+When a compromised child arrives into a family, life seems to take on more depth.
+A smile, a caring heart, and a simple act of kindness means a great deal.

 You know all those events and parties that you feel like you need to go to for friendships, political maneuvering, and family traditions?
 Having a compromised child becomes a real life-balancer.
-These “obligations” do not seem so important in comparison to the comfort and protection of your child.
 Plus, everyone understands your excuses and appreciates you more when you can attend.
-Your compromised child puts things into perspective.

 Education and Critical Thinking